Miss Murder: Music video

 A music video directed by Marc Webb for the song premiered on television shortly after the track's release.
 It was filmed at Los Angeles City Hall.

 The music video opens with Davey Havok finding a note, possibly written by Miss Murder.
 The note features the three black rabbits symbol featured on the cover of Decemberunderground.
 Havok appears at his desk singing the song, while the band members are shown performing the song in a large room.
 Havok then appears on a balcony, rallying a chanting crowd below, and unfolds large posters of the band members themselves.
 During the bridge of the song, black rabbits surround Havok's desk.
 After he looks down the balcony, the crowd has disappeared and instead sees Miss Murder staring back at him.
 He returns to his desk where Miss Murder approaches.
 She places her hand on his shoulder, then he shuts his eyes.
 The video ends with the black rabbit watching the murder.

 An extended version of the music video was released afterward, featuring extra footage at the beginning of the video while the introductory track of Decemberunderground, "Prelude 12/21" is playing.
 It features Miss Murder writing a note, then consuming the note, which appears in Havok's mouth.
 The band is shown performing the track as well.

-Live performances

-As of 1 April 2019, it has been performed 442 times, making it the sixth most performed song by AFI.